swagercode/AnkiAutoImage/README.md

 - Enter `Query Field` (source text).
 - Provider:
   - Google/DDG/Yahoo: also select `Target Field` for the image.
-  - Nadeshiko: select image/audio/sentence fields; the API returns the longest sentence for the query.
+  - Nadeshiko: select image/audio/sentence fields; the API returns the longest sentence for the query within your configured length range, and the add-on will also write the sentence text.
   - Gemini (Google GenAI): select `Target Field`; generates an image with the configured prompt template.
 - Options: `Replace existing`, and an optional query suffix for Google (defaults to `イラスト`).
 - Click Run.
 The add-on saves media to Anki and writes `<img src="...">` or `[sound:...]` accordingly.